changliu98/AssemblageDocs/docs/source/api_reference.rst

 you may want to customize the behavior of Assemblage by providing your own configurations, or implement your own classes of the Assemblage API.

-If you want to use the Linux worker, simply extend the class `BuildStartegy`.
+If you want to use the Linux worker, simply extend the class `BuildStrategy`.
 There are example implementations in the `example_workers` folder.
 Then the booting of Docker containers are handled automatically.